khiryshank/finalysis/README.md

 ### Prerequisites

 - Python 3.12.5 installed
-- API keys for the [OpenAI API](https://platform.openai.com/api-keys) and the [Toolhouse API](https://app.toolhouse.ai/settings/api-keys)
+- API keys for the [OpenAI API](https://platform.openai.com/api-keys) and the [Toolhouse API](https://app.toolhouse.ai/settings/api-keys) (You may need to sign up for the waitlist)

 ### Installation